Skip to content

 module spider Python/3.6.6

-will provide information for which combination of compiler, CUDA and/or MPI library that version of Python is available.
-Note that the latest Pythonmodules lack packages such as MPI4PY, numpy and scipy.
-For this you need to load a SciPy-bundle.
-See below for details.
+This provides information about which compiler, CUDA, and/or MPI library combinations are available for that version.
+Note that the latest Python modules do not include packages such as MPI4PY, numpy, or scipy — for these you need to load a SciPy-bundle.
+See below.

-Please note to utilise a distribution that requires CUDA, you need to have access to an LU Local or LVIS (HPC Desktop On-Demand) project.
-For more information on how to use the module system consult our separate guide on using the installed software.
+Please note that to use a distribution that requires CUDA you need to have access to a GPU partition project.
+For more information on how to use the module system consult the modules guide.

 Depending on the needs of the user, we recommend different distributions.